sarath0750/sarath0750/readme.md

     4-Metrics provider:

-                         : Ensure that a metrics provider like Prometheus is running in your cluster, as Kubecost requires metrics to function correctly.
+                         : Ensure that a metrics provider like Otel and Mimir is running in your cluster, as Kubecost requires metrics to function correctly.